Scalextric: TV and film licensing

-Scalextric racing in popular culture
+In popular culture

-The character Bryn Cartwright, played by William Thomas, is seen in multiple scenes playing Scalextric in the 1997 Welsh dark comedy film, Twin Town.

 In 2009, BBC Top Gear presenter James May announced plans to recreate the full length Brooklands racing track using Scalextric track and cars.
 This was undertaken with a team of 350 volunteers building the track from an uncounted number of pieces of Scalextric track, navigating ponds and roads, closely following the route of the old Brooklands track.
 This event broke the Guinness World Record for the longest ever Scalextric track in the world, intended to measure the original 2.75 mi of the original Brooklands circuit but in reality recording 2.95 mi in length, because of the need to navigate modern features that block the original course.
 The episode was first shown on BBC2 on 17 November 2009 as part of James May's Toy Stories.